-Ryle was an early exponent of psychotherapy research and developed the empirically derived conceptual tools of the reciprocal role and reciprocal role procedure from applying Kelly’s Grid and personal construct theory as a way of organising the client’s experience of making meaning in their lives.
-The ability of the idea of reciprocal role patterns to describe clearly some of the complexity of psychoanalytic, object relations theory and of the idea of the procedural sequence to describe the repetition of unhelpful, unconscious patterns of interaction led to the practical step of putting the two together in one model.
-Hence the more analytic way of seeing object relations together with the more cognitively psychological way of seeing problematic patterns being replayed, gave rise to a versatile form of therapeutic formulation and treatment that could help explain simultaneously: the inner workings, the history of clinical problems and also the relational dynamics of how they are perpetuated in the present in interactions with others.
+Ryle was an early exponent of psychotherapy research.
+He developed empirically derived conceptual tools of the reciprocal role (RR) and reciprocal role procedure (RRP).
+He developed these from George Kelly’s Grid and personal construct theory.
+Ryle used RRs and RRPs as a way of organising the client’s experience of making meaning in their lives.
+The concept of reciprocal role patterns described some of the complexity of psychoanalytic and object relations theory in a clear and accessible way.
+The idea of the procedural sequence described the repetition of unhelpful and unconscious patterns of interaction.
+Ryle developed a practical means of putting the two together in one model.